aditya-adiga/Bandit/index.md

 we login into the level as usual using the previous passwords. \
 now we know that we need to search for the line containing the word `millionth` in the text document `data.txt` which is there on this server. \
-So if we want to find a particular word in text document we use the `grep` function which we use to find that particular text which we want. \
+So if we want to find a particular word in text document we use the `grep` function which we use to find that particular text which we want.

 This gives us the key or the password we are looking for: `cvX2JJa4CFALtqS87jk27qwqGhBM9plV`

-Thus we have the password for the next level. \
+Thus we have the password for the next level.

-## level 8